The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 	50036 - Noble Houses Fighting
 	50037 - A Game of Dallok

+	#### Expansion in Harondor
+	50038 - Allows Harondor to claim a neighboring empty province 50039 - Gives all Harondor cores owned by Gondor to HRD

 	150000 - Starts the Andrast war
 	150001 - Starts Gondor's wars liberating South Gondor's cores